-This area will be occupied by an 8ft processing plant for the processing of Diamonds in kimberlite.
-Processing area will be demarcated and the dimension will be 30mx20m.
-Gravel will be excavated using excavator, transported from four proposed trenches to the processing plant by a dump truck, wherein it will be screened and the final product will be taken for diamonds recovery.
+This area will be occupied by a 10ft processing plant for the processing of Diamonds Processing area will be demarcated and the dimension will be 30mx20m.
+Gravel will be excavated using excavator, transported from two proposed trenches to the processing plant by dump trucks, wherein it will be crushed and screened and the final product will be taken for diamonds recovery.